neutrl/nicebot-discord-bot/README.md

 - User: "Did you see the Eagles game?"
 - Bot: "da birds!"

-**Note:** The bot will only respond once every 10 minutes to prevent spam, but each response is randomly selected from a variety of Eagles chants and phrases.
+**Note:** The bot will only respond once every 10 minutes **per channel** to prevent spam.
+Each channel has its own independent cooldown, so #general and #sports can both enjoy Eagles responses separately.
+Each response is randomly selected from a variety of Eagles chants and phrases.

 ### Checking Statistics